 Where Does it Come From?

-Benefits of Nature Walks
+Benefits of Nature Walking

 Let’s look at the specific benefits people in nature can expect from spending more time in the forest and taking more nature walks:

-Relaxation: The quiet calm and solitude you get from a nature walk can inspire the relaxation response in your body.
+Relaxation: The quiet, calm, and solitude you get from a nature walk can inspire the relaxation response in your body.

 Fresh air for the lungs: Smog and other pollution in cities and heavily-populated areas can irritate the lungs and contribute to breathing problems.
 Nature time can act as a reset.
+So taking deep breaths as you explore the forests can only do you good.

 A break from technology: A constant stream of technology and information can blind you to the beauty of the earth.